Skip to Content

 Phone Thefts

-More and more slot machines within Las Vegas casinos offer wireless charging capabilities.
-While super convenient for guests that are low on battery, a phone in the open is a dream for scammers.
+More and more slot machines offer wireless charge pads.
+While convenient for guests who are low on battery, a phone in the open is a dream for scammers.

 Like with TITO slips mentioned previously, watch out for distractions as thieves use them to their advantage.

-If a stranger approaches you, the likelihood is high that his or her partner is creeping up from the other direction to snatch your charging, unguarded phone.
+If a stranger approaches you, it’s likely that their partner is creeping up from the other direction to snatch your unguarded, charging phone.

 Resort Convenience Stores

-Convenience stores in popular Strip casinos have moved to a “surge pricing” model in many cases, where inventory pricing can change at a moment’s notice based on demand.
+Convenience stores in popular Strip casinos have adopted a “surge pricing” model in many cases, where prices can change at a moment’s notice based on demand.

 Ensure you ask for a price check before whipping out your Visa… Better yet, take a few more steps and stock up on toiletries, snacks, and drinks at one of the numerous CVS or Walgreens locations that now line the Strip – Trust me.
 You’ll save money.
 A lot of it.